clairebilat/forensic-data-stories/_posts/2019-12-20-food-chicago.md

 We gave much more weight to the result of the inspection because there are some violations more serious than others which can cause some biais : an establishment could fail its inspection by violating only one serious hygiene rule and another establishment could pass its inspection (with conditions) by violating two or more less serious hygiene rules.

-The **hygiene score of an establishment, per year** is defined by **the mean of the hygiene scores from every inspections performed within the year in the particular establishment.
+The **hygiene score of an establishment, per year** is defined by **the mean of the hygiene scores from every inspections performed within the year in the particular establishment**.

 The **hygiene score of a community area, per year** is defined by **the mean of the hygiene scores from every inspections that took place within the year in the particular area**.